 Vík –> Kirkjubæjarklaustur: 42 miles (68 km)

 What do Do?: Last day of our 7 day Iceland itinerary.
 Today you’ll return along Iceland’s scenic southern coast and return to Reykjavik or head to the airport.
-You can also visit anything you didn’t get to see on Day 5 or plan a trip to the Blue Lagoon if you didn’t visit on Day 1.
-With limited time (if your flight is leaving today) you can just head to the airport directly (182 miles/294 km, allow at least 3 hours and 30 minutes to get to the airport).
+You can also visit anything you didn’t get to see on Day 5, or plan a visit to the Blue Lagoon if you missed it on Day 1 or the Laxnes Horse Farm if you missed it on Day 4.
+If you have limited time (if your flight is leaving today) you can just head to the airport directly (182 miles/294 km, allow at least 3 hours and 30 minutes to get to the airport).

 Head west towards Selfoss along Route 1, and along the drive you’ll pass the glacier Mýrdalsjökull in the distance which sits on top of Katla, a massive sub-glacial central volcano.
 You’ll also pass along a number of sites from Day 5 if you missed any.
 Once you reach Selfoss, if you have time take route no. 34 to visit some of the fishing villages like Stokkseyri.
 If you are in a rush, I’d stay on route 1 to continue towards Reykjavik or the airport.
 Stokkseyri is known for its langoustine soup (stop at Fjöruborðið [Fjorubordid] Restaurant if you are hungry) and also has a few cultural sites and art galleries, including the Ghost Centre and the Icelandic Wonder Museum (focused on elves, trolls, and the Northern Lights).
 If you are not in a rush, you can then head onto Eyrarbakki which has a number of attractive old houses and where you may want to stop and visit one of the city’s museums such as the Maritime Museum or the Húsið Husid; (one of the oldest houses in Iceland with exhibits) as well as the village church (which houses an altarpiece painted by Queen Louise of Denmark).
 You can then follow along the coast to the fishing village of Grindavik which has its own harbor, a golf course, geothermal baths, and is home to the Saltfisksetur Íslands Museum, a museum about local culture and the saltfish industry.
 Hiking trails are also found here and you can book adventure tours here as well (fishing, biking, hiking, ATV trips, biking tours).
 Now you can return to Reykjavík (or alternatively to the nearby Blue Lagoon or airport) and see any remaining cultural sites, pick up any souvenirs, and perhaps splurge on a final nice dinner before you return home.